The third NJ Cannabis Regulatory Commission (CRC) focused on cannabis social equity applicants and cannabis license issues raised by the public.

 Advocates Weigh In

-“The market is dominated by white-owned business with resources and few else,” she said.
+“The market is dominated by white-owned businesses with resources and few else,” she said.

 Kachalia had a plan to make the industry just that included creating an “equity applicant” as a designation to help those most harmed, ensure they own 51 percent of a business, make sure they have lived in an impact zone for 10 of last 20 years, or have a record, or have immediate family who do have a record.

-She continued that such applicants should have access to start-up capital, prioritization in the licensing process, fee waivers, and technical assistance.
-Kachalia noted that banks are reluctant to give cannabis companies a loan, and revenue needs to come in before they could use it for something.
+She continued that such applicants should have access to start-up capital, prioritization in the cannabis licensing process, fee waivers, and technical assistance.
+Kachalia noted that banks are reluctant to give cannabis companies a loan, and revenue needs to come in before they can use it for something.
 She urged the legislature to appropriate money for social equity cannabis companies.
-Kachalia noted the NJCRC needs to provide guidance for towns to understand their role in the implementation process.
+Kachalia noted that the NJCRC needs to guide towns to understand their role in the implementation process.

 The NJ State Bank, kicked around by Governor Murphy in his campaign, would be a good mechanism to help entrepreneurs with capital.

 NJ CRC Vice-Chair Sam Delgado asked how the money would be given to applicants.
 Kachalia said grants were best since they don’t come with interest.